 A beacon of hope for iPhone users

-But fret not, Apple devotees, for the room-assistant developers have crafted a companion app to escort you to the BLE ball.
-Still in beta, the brave may test it out using TestFlight, Apple's app testing platform.
+However, despair not, Apple loyalists, as the room-assistant developers have meticulously forged a companion app to guide you onto the BLE express.
+In its beta phase, the audacious among you can trial it using TestFlight, Apple's bespoke app testing platform.